Chinook king salmon studio illustration — silver-blue back, white belly, black spots on the back and both tail lobes — against a black background.

 Where to Catch Salmon (King/Chinook) in California

-• Monterey Bay nearshore waters
+• Monterey Bay — offshore and nearshore in season

-• Half Moon Bay coastal areas
+• Half Moon Bay and Marin coast

 Conditions & Habitat